FAQ for Placenta Encapsulation Service

 Can I use capsules if I have GBS+?

-It depends on preparation method.
-NOT ALL ENCAPSULATION PROVIDERS USE SAME SAFETY STANDARDS.
-GBS is NOT an issue for placenta encapsulation, when the placenta is properly prepared!
-Never ingest a GBS+ placenta that has been prepared from raw.
-I am trained to prepare placenta into capsule form using a Traditional Chinese Medicine (TCM) method on file with the FDA; a method that addresses the issue of bacterial pathogens like group B strep.
+It depends on the preparation method used because not all Encapsulation Specialist’s use the same safety standards.
+GBS+ is not typically an issue for placenta encapsulation when the placenta is properly prepared using a cooked method.
+Never ingest a GBS+ placenta that has been prepared “raw”.
+I am trained to use a Traditional Chinese Medicine (TCM) method that is on file with the FDA; a method that addresses the issue of bacterial pathogens like group B strep.
 I have safely prepared capsules for GBS+ moms since 2011.
 Read more…

 How does this work?

 The encapsulation is completed in your home after birth.
-I bring necessary supplies and only need access to sink, stove-top, electrical outlet, and bit of counter space.
-The entire process is completed in two steps and takes a total of 5-7 hours.
-The placenta is left to dehydrate for a period of time in between steps.
-Your kitchen is cleaned and sanitized after each step.
+I bring all necessary supplies and only need access to sink, stove-top, electrical outlet, and bit of counter space.
+The entire process is completed in two steps (#1 step takes 2-3 hours and #2 step takes 1-2 hours).
+In between steps, the placenta is left to dehydrate on the kitchen counter in a machine that is bungee corded closed.
+Your kitchen will be sanitized after each step is complete.

-You might think awkward to have me in your home and though yes, I may be a minor inconvenience, I am not a guest, nor do I expect to meet mom or baby.
-I come and go quietly; leaving your kitchen sanitized.
+You might feel awkward to have me in your home and though I may be a minor inconvenience, I do not consider myself a guest nor expect to meet the new mother or baby.
+I come and go quietly; leaving a dosage card next to the capsules upon my completion.
+I am used to being in the home when parents are still recovering at the hospital and bring all that I need.

 You receive placenta capsules, tea/tincture, and dosage instructions.
-Placenta prints are an additional $25.
+Placenta prints are an additional $35 fee.

 How to get my placenta from hospital?

-Many of the hospitals in Vermont and New Hampshire are familiar with moms-to-be requesting to have their placentas released though they each have a unique set of policies and procedures.
+Many hospitals in Vermont are familiar with my work and moms-to-be requesting to have a placenta released is not strange anymore, though each hospital has a unique set of policies and procedures.
 Some may require you to sign a release waiver.
-I recommend that you share (in advance) with your care provider and birth team about your plans to keep your placenta for consumption after birth.
+I recommend you share (in advance) with your care provider and birth team about your plan to keep your placenta for consumption after birth.

-In the 12+ years I have encapsulated in Vermont, I have not had a hospital prevent a mom from taking her placenta home unless there is an infection present.
+I have encapsulated in Vermont since 2011 and have not had a hospital prevent a mom from taking her placenta home unless there is an infection present.
 If you contract an infection during or immediately after birth, you will not be allowed to take home the placenta.

 Many parents send the placenta back with a friend or family member to put in their home fridge.
-Or dad steps out to bring it home.
+Or dad (doula, grandma, etc.) will step out and bring it home.
 Once there (and depending on my availability) we will arrange a time to encapsulate.
+Other moms give birth far from home and getting the placenta back before they are is not possible.
+In this circumstance I will walk you through how to care for your placenta from the time of birth until I come to encapsulate.

 Why encapsulate in my home?